 Maybe if you have plans to scale your company to become a huge multinational, then it’s worth diving into their ecosystem sooner than later.
 Other than that, for email marketing, I’d stick with my top dedicated solutions like ActiveCampaign, GetResponse and MailerLite.

 Nothing, as far as I can tell.
-Everything is Hubspot-branded, through, but I don’t feel it will hurt your reputation.
+Everything is Hubspot-branded, but I don’t feel it will hurt your reputation.
 That said, you will be missing core features, so the offer is designed to make you buy into the more expensive tiers.
-Though, Hubspot's free CRM should offer enough for small businesses.
+However, Hubspot's free CRM should offer enough for small businesses.

 30 Jun 2021: Added Hidden Costs and Onboarding Fees section